kierannutt123/Operating-System-Configuration-and-Management/README.md

 ## Introduction

-This repository provides an overview of operating system configuration, user lifecycle management, and common administrative tooling used in modern IT environments.
+This repository provides an overview of operating system configuration, local diagnostics, user lifecycle management, and common administrative tooling used in modern IT environments.

-## Local Software Troubleshooting Tools
+## Local OS Diagnostics and Management Tools

+This section focuses on **local Windows software and management tools** commonly used during the **information-gathering and initial diagnosis phase** of the troubleshooting process.

+In an IT support or junior network role, these tools may be:
+- Used directly by the engineer, or
+- Used to guide an end user to provide system health information (CPU usage, errors, logs, services, etc.)

+---

 | Tool | Primary Use | When / Why It’s Used |
 |----|----|----|